 Old and damaged cat toys can potentially develop loose parts or stuffing which if can become a choking hazard or cause a gastrointestinal blockage.
 Replace toys which have become damaged and check them once a month for wear and tear.

 When selecting cat toys, look for sturdy ones which don’t have glued on parts that may easily be removed and swallowed.
 DVM360 also recommend avoiding toy mice with real fur as some cats may take hunting these toys one step further and try to eat them.

 Out of date medications

 Throw away medications which have expired.
-Out of date medications lose their potency and effectiveness.
-Always check the use by date of medications and only ever give your cat medication if your veterinarian has told you to do so.
+Out of date, medications lose their potency and effectiveness.
+Always check the use-by date of medications and only ever give your cat medication if your veterinarian has told you to do so.

 Cat litter trays

-As with plastic food bowls, litter trays can develop scratches over time which can not only trap bacteria but also odours.
+As with plastic food bowls, litter trays can develop scratches over time, which can trap not only bacteria but also odours.
 Urine can degrade the plastic, causing it to become brittle and weakening it.